wkumari/draft-kh-dnsop-7706bis/README.md

-   The operation of an authoritative server for the root in the system described here can be done separately from the operation of the
+   The operation of an authoritative server for the root in the system described here can be done separately from the operation of the recursive resolver, or it might be part of the configuration of the recursive resolver system.

-Kumari & Hoffman          Expires July 27, 2019                 [Page 5]

-Internet-Draft            Running Root on Local             January 2019

-   recursive resolver, or it might be part of the configuration of the recursive resolver system.

    The steps to set up the root zone are:

+Kumari & Hoffman          Expires July 28, 2019                 [Page 5]

+Internet-Draft              Root Server Local               January 2019

    1. Retrieve a copy of the root zone.
 (See Appendix A for some current locations of sources.)